How To Start a Low Carb Diet

 - Sweets, confectionary, sugary treats – and don’t be fooled but the ones that market themselves as being made with real fruit juice.
 They are still little cubes of sugar but packed into an attractive sweet.

 - Baking, cakes, biscuits, pastries – all incredibly high in sugar, wheat, carbs and bad fats.
+Learn to banish the beige.

 - Cereals – especially the wholegrain ones.
 Highly processed, high in sugar and fortified.
 It will make you have a low sugar crash later in the morning and not fulfil you.